A throat ulcer is an ulcer in the throat, esophagus, or voice box that can cause problems eating, drinking, chewing, swallowing, or talking.

 - glucocorticoid therapy

-- surgery in some situations
+- surgery, in some cases

 Treatment of vocal cord granulomas may include:

-- removal of the endotracheal tube
+- removal of an endotracheal tube, if one is present

 - vocal therapy